Judge Cannon Forced to Toss Trump’s Special Master Bid

 “Three months late but at least it’s over,” commented national security lawyer Bradley P. Moss, who sometimes advises The Daily Beast on public records disputes.

 Trump’s lawyers waited three weeks to push back on those claims, engaging in a yet-unexplained game of judge assignment roulette to wait and land the friendliest judge they could.
-Where a past attempt had failed, this one succeeded—and Cannon waited little time to pounce.
+Where a past attempt had failed, this one succeeded—and Cannon waited little time before pouncing.

 On Sept.
 5, she issued an order that stopped the FBI agents from even touching some of the evidence they’d recovered.
 She also arranged for another judge—all the way in Brooklyn—to conduct a painstakingly slow review of more than 11,000 pages.